 The first deadline to apply is January 31st.
 These applicants would be receiving early consideration for admission.

 The portfolio or examples of writing should contain excerpts of best work, up to a maximum of 10 pages.
 Video and audio highlight-reel samples should be no longer than 15 minutes in total and should be included as hypertext links.
 Please note that we no longer accept physical copies such as DVDs or USB flash drives.
 All portfolio material, including any relevant links, must be uploaded onto the application system.

 For the 2017/2018 tuition fee schedule, please refer to the Tuition and Awards section of this Website.
 Please note that there is a minimum of five instalments for our program.
 Vancouver is a beautiful city to live in; however, there is a high cost of living here.
 Please ensure that you budget enough funds to pay for your living and daily expenses for at least two years.

 For more information on tuition and cost of living, please visit the Graduate and Postdoctoral Studies website.

-Our program is 20 months long and spans 5 academic terms.
+Our program is 20 months long and spans five academic terms.
 Students begin their first year of the program in September and take first year core courses over two semesters until April.
-In the third semester, students will enrol in for-credit internships from May to August, and complete the program after two more semesters from September until April.
+In the third semester, students will enrol in for-credit internships from May to August, and complete the program after two more terms from September until April.

 Please see UBC’s Academic Calendar for more information on semester/term schedules.

 Our program is interdisciplinary.
-Applicants to, and students in our program come from a diverse array of disciplines, backgrounds, nationalities and experience.
-For example, a student here can have a bachelor degree in science, theatre or political science, and then go on report on science or arts and culture or politics.
+Applicants in our program come from a diverse array of disciplines, backgrounds, nationalities and professional experiences.
+For example, a student here can have a bachelor's degree in science, theatre or political science, and then go on to report on science, arts and culture or politics.
 The possibilities are unlimited.
 Applicants to our program come with a wide range of experiences in journalism as well.